tailrecursion/boot-bucket/README.md

 the targeted S3 bucket, then decorates them with boot metadata so they may be identified by subsequent tasks (see [boot-front](https://github.com/tailrecursion/boot-front)).

-the uploaded files may also themselves be adorned with AWS metadata on a per- file basis to configure HTTP headers in S3 and cloundfront.
+the files themselves may also be individually adorned with AWS metadata to configure HTTP headers in S3 and cloundfront.

 ## canned access control lists (ACLs)